-Overview: CIT Bank is a nationwide direct bank, and is a division of CIT Bank, N.A.
-CIT Bank was founded in 2009.
-CIT Bank, N.A. is a subsidiary of CIT Group, Inc., a financial holding company founded in 1908.
+Overview: CIT Bank is a nationwide direct bank and a division of CIT Bank NA, itself a subsidiary of CIT Group Inc., a financial holding company founded in 1908.

-Perks: CIT Bank offers a variety of products.
-These include a checking account, money market account, two savings accounts and an 11-month no-penalty CD.
-It also has eight terms of CDs to choose from.
-These range from six months to a five-year CD.
+Perks: CIT Bank offers a variety of products, including a checking, money market and two savings accounts.
+It also has eight terms of CDs, ranging from six months to five years, and an 11-month no-penalty CD.

-CIT Bank CDs renew to the same term automatically, except for the 13-month CD and the 18-month CDs.
-Upon maturity, the former automatically renews as a 1-year CD and the latter renews as a 2-year CD.
+CIT Bank CDs renew to the same term automatically, except for its 13-month and 18-month CDs.
+Upon maturity, the former automatically renews as a one-year CD and the latter renews as a two-year CD.

 |Marcus by Goldman Sachs

 |American Express National Bank

 Note: The annual percentage yields (APYs) shown are as of Oct.
 20, 2021.
 Bankrate's editorial team updates this information regularly, typically biweekly.
 APYs may have changed since they were last updated and Bankrate's editorial team may occasionally update these APYs after that update.
 The APYs for some products may vary by region.